 England’s geology, soils, landscapes and their biodiversity are a rich inheritance and make our natural environment unique.
-There are a number of statutory designations protecting England’s natural environment under both national and international law and by way of government policy.
+There are a number of statutory designations protecting England’s natural environment under both national and international law and by way of national and local policy.
 These protected areas also include protected landscapes – National Parks and Areas of Outstanding Natural Beauty (AONBs).

 New development has to be accommodated in these areas with sensitivity, so it is advisable to talk to your Planning Authority before seeking planning permission for development within these special areas.